mazmik25/PostMe/README.md

   git clone https://github.com/mazmik25/PostMe.git
 ```

-Make sure you're using the latest Xcode (mine was Xcode 12.5).
-Don't forget to
+Make sure you're using the latest Xcode (mine was Xcode 12.5)
-rename the `bundle ID` since we'll implement Firebase too!

 ## Challenge
 - Implementing **SwiftLint** \
 In the first step, you will learn how to implement swiftlint into your project.
-You can check the configuration [here](https://github.com/realm/SwiftLint). \
+You can check the configuration [here](https://github.com/realm/SwiftLint).
-For the solution, you can check it [here]()
+For the solution, you can check it [here](https://github.com/mazmik25/PostMe/tree/enhancement/add_swiftlint)

 - Learn **VIPER** \
 Since implementing `VIPER` can make your hand swollen, you can use [this](https://github.com/infinum/iOS-VIPER-Xcode-Templates/tree/feature/v4.0)